-As with any variable income funding structure, a reserve fund is necessary to provide stability and ensure continuity for the Legislative Action Fund.
-Should revenues ever be insufficient to cover non-discretionary allocations, the Vice President for Governmental Affairs may use funds held in reserves to make up the difference.
+As with any variable income funding structure. aThe reserve fund is necessary to provide stability and ensure continuity for the Legislative Action Fund.
+Should revenues ever be insufficient to cover nondiscretionary allocations, the Vice President for Governmental Affairs may use funds held in reserves to make up the difference.
 If reserve funds are needed to cover non-discretionary allocations, the Vice President for Governmental Affairs is to notify the Legislative Affairs Council at their next regularly scheduled meeting.
-5% of any funds donated paid to the Legislative Affairs Action Fund are to be held in reserves until the reserve level reaches 125% of the previous year's non-discretionary expenditure.
-Should reserves fall below this level, 5% of any future hinds donated paid to the Legislative Affairs Action Council Fund are to be automatically moved to reserves until the balance reaches 125% of the previous year's non-discretionary expenditures.
+5% of any funds paid to the Legislative Action Fund are to be held in reserves until the reserve level reaches 435-50% of the previous year's non-discretionary expenditure.
+Should reserves fall below this level, 5% of any future hinds paid to the Legislative Action Fund are to be automatically moved to reserves until the balance reaches 43550% of the previous year's non-discretionary expenditures.
 These reserve requirements may be changed only by a 2/3 vote of the LAC and approval of the Board of Directors.